lovindata/blog/docs/posts/3/index.md

 ---
 title: "Mastering Spark on K8s 🔥 and Why I Dumped 💔 Kubeflow Spark Operator (Formerly Google's Spark Operator)!"
-date: 2024-07-06
+date: 2024-06-22
 categories:
   - Kubernetes
   - Data Engineering
   - DevOps
 ---

 Heyoooo [Spark ⚡](https://spark.apache.org/) developers!
-My product manager a few months ago asked me one question: "Is it possible to run Spark applications without [K8s 🐳](https://kubernetes.io/) cluster-level access?"
+My product manager several months ago asked me one question: "Is it possible to run Spark applications without [K8s 🐳](https://kubernetes.io/) cluster-level access?"
 At the time, I only knew the [Kubeflow 🔧 Spark Operator](https://github.com/kubeflow/spark-operator) well and was using it for deploying all my Spark applications.
 For those who know, you must have K8s cluster-level access to use the Kubeflow Spark Operator.
 The reasons are because it installs [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and [ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole).
 So I told him "no" with these reasons, and on his side, he tried his best to convince the prospect with the constraint in mind.
 At the enterprise level, they usually have a [multi-tenant K8s cluster](https://kubernetes.io/docs/concepts/security/multi-tenancy/) segregated by company/department, project, and environment (dev, uat, pre-prod, or prod) using [Namespaces](https://kubernetes.io/docs/concepts/security/multi-tenancy/#namespaces).
 This way, they make the most of the computing resources allocated.
 Plus, if one project does not meet the expectation or the contract ends, hop hop `kubectl delete <compordept>-<project>-<env>` and it's like the project has never existed.
 I am currently writing to tell my product manager, "Yes, it's possible to run Spark applications without K8s cluster-level access."!
 Here is how! 🚀

 <!-- more -->